AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/post-launch.md

 - **Google Analytics:** Use Google Analytics to track customer behavior, traffic sources, and conversion rates.

-- **Additional Commerce Intelligence tools:** Adobe Commerce and Magento Open Source include Advanced Reporting.
+- **Additional Commerce Intelligence tools:** Adobe Commerce includes Advanced Reporting.
 This feature gives you access to a suite of dynamic reports based on your product, order, and customer data, with a personalized dashboard that tailored to your business needs, see [advanced reporting](https://experienceleague.adobe.com/en/docs/commerce-admin/start/reporting/business-intelligence#advanced-reporting) in the _Admin User Guide_ for more information.

 ### Conclusion